RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/bluetooth/api/mesh/od_cli.rst

 On-Demand Private Proxy Client
 ##############################

-The On-Demand Private Proxy Client model is a foundation model defined by the Bluetooth Mesh specification.
+The On-Demand Private Proxy Client model is a foundation model defined by the Bluetooth mesh specification.
 The model is optional, and is enabled with the :kconfig:option:`CONFIG_BT_MESH_OD_PRIV_PROXY_CLI` option.